rastaehli/mkr-paper/mkr.md

     - configureable-attributes => map attribute=>value for all configurable attributes.
     - provisioner => agent to allocate dependency resources.
     - builder => agent to interpret and execute the blueprint.
+    - configurer => agent to apply configuration attributes
     - manager => agent to control activation.
-- An implementation reference that maps from logical interface names to the interface implementations.
+- An implementation that maps from logical interface names to locations.
+The identification of a location includes both context and address just as web resources are identified by schema, domain, path and resource id.

 We argue that this simple model is all that is needed to support reflection on how a complex software system is built.
 It supports both description of built systems, and prescription of the requirements to be satisfied by an automated build tool.

+A special note may help about immutable values such as version 1.7 of a binary software file for a text editor.
+In this case, we propose that the name of they artifact source-domain:artifact-name:version _is_ the type.
+Of course, it is a sub-type of binary file, but this versioned, fully qualified, artifact name specifically identifies this immutable value and any accurate replica of the value implements the same type.
+This proves useful as a means to retrieve the implementation from any trusted repository.

 ## Component Lifecycle
 The lifecycle of a component implementation is modeled as a sequence of states: